exochron/Scotty/README.md

 You don't need to know the specific spell names, since the menu directly shows your possible destinations.
 The menu is categorized by continents.
 So you can find your destination more quickly.
-If the teleporter is on an equippable item in your bag.
-The addon automatically equips it and change it back after usage.
+If the teleport is on an equippable item in your bag, Scotty automatically equips it and changes it back after usage.

 ## Usage:
 Click on LDB-Plugin or Minimap Icon: